Microtis oligantha

-Microtis oligantha, commonly known as the small onion orchid is a species of orchid endemic to New Zealand.
+Microtis oligantha, the small onion orchid is a species of orchid endemic to New Zealand.
 It has a single thin, hollow, onion-like leaf and up to ten small green flowers.
 It differs from the other two onion orchids in New Zealand, (M. unifolia and M. parviflora) in being a much smaller plant with a more pointed dorsal sepal.

 Description

 Microtis oligantha is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, smooth, tubular leaf up to 200 mm long.
 Between one and ten green or yellowish-green flowers up to 3 mm are arranged along a flowering stem up to 30 mm long.
 The dorsal sepal is broadly egg-shaped, 2.5 mm long and hood-like.
 The lateral sepals are much shorter and narrower than the dorsal sepal and curve downwards.
 The petals are shorter than the lateral sepals and are mostly enclosed by the dorsal sepal.
 The labellum is oblong, up to 2 mm long and curves downwards to be more or less parallel to the ovary.
 Flowering occurs from December to March.